-Building Permits and Inspections
+Understand Building Permits and Inspections

-Making your business accessible not only helps your customers, it’s also federal and state law.
-The Americans with Disabilities Act (ADA) and California state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.
+Making your business accessible not only helps your customers, but it’s also federal and state law.
+The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure people with disabilities or other impairments have equal access to businesses and other public facilities.

 The Department of Environmental Protection’s Bureau of Stationary Sources is responsible for permitting stationary sources of air pollution (e.g., factories, power plants, etc.)—both old sources (those already constructed) and newer facilities—to ensure they do not adversely affect air quality in your neighborhood or anywhere in the state.
 Some businesses will require air permits for their business operations.

-Land Use and Water Protection
+Meet State Requirements for Land Use and Water Protection

-A variety of Land Use and Water protection statutes and regulations may apply to your project; including Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.
+The Department of Environmental Protection's strategy is to manage New Jersey's land.
+This allows the department to protect the quality of our drinking water, other waterways, and wildlife.
+There are a variety of regulations that could apply to your project, including the Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.

-Regional and Special Development Areas
+Understand Development Restrictions for Regional and Special Development Areas